Rum: Regional variations

-Cachaça is a spirit similar to rum that is produced in Brazil.
-Some countries, including the United States, classify cachaça as a type of rum.
-Seco, from Panama, is also a spirit similar to rum, but also similar to vodka since it is triple distilled.
-Cachaca also comes from sugar cane.
+Cachaça is a spirit made in Brazil from sugar cane, similar to rum.
+Some countries classify cachaça as a type of rum.
+Seco, from Panama, is a triple-distilled spirit similar to rum.

 Mexico produces a number of brands of light and dark rum, as well as other less-expensive flavored and unflavored sugarcane-based liquors, such as aguardiente de caña and charanda.
-Aguardiente is also the name for unaged distilled cane spirit in some, primarily Spanish-speaking countries since their definition of rum includes at least two years of ageing in wood.
+Aguardiente is also the name for unaged distilled cane spirit in some primarily Spanish-speaking countries, since their definition of rum includes at least two years' ageing in wood.

 A spirit known as aguardiente, distilled from molasses and often infused with anise, with additional sugarcane juice added after distillation, is produced in Central America and northern South America.

 In West Africa, and particularly in Liberia, 'cane juice' (also known as Liberian rum or simply CJ within Liberia itself) is a cheap, strong spirit distilled from sugarcane, which can be as strong as 43% ABV (86 proof).
 A refined cane spirit has also been produced in South Africa since the 1950s, simply known as cane or "spook".

-Within Europe, in the Czech Republic and Slovakia, a similar spirit made from sugar beet is known as Tuzemak.
+Within Europe, in the Czech Republic and Slovakia a similar spirit made from sugar beet is known as Tuzemak.

-In Germany, a cheap substitute for genuine dark rum is called Rum-Verschnitt (literally: blended or "cut" rum).
-This drink is made of genuine dark rum (often high-ester rum from Jamaica), rectified spirit, and water.
-Very often, caramel coloring is used, too.
-The relative amount of genuine rum it contains can be quite low since the legal minimum is only 5%.
-In Austria, a similar rum called Inländerrum or domestic rum is available.
-However, Austrian Inländerrum is always a spiced rum, such as the brand Stroh; German Rum-Verschnitt, in contrast, is never spiced or flavored.
+In Germany, a cheap substitute for genuine dark rum, never spiced or flavoured, is called Rum-Verschnitt (literally: blended or "cut" rum).
+This drink is made of genuine dark rum (often high-ester rum from Jamaica), rectified spirit, and water, often coloured with caramel coloring.
+The proportion of genuine rum it contains can be quite low; the legal minimum is only 5%.
+In Austria a similar rum, always spiced, called Inländerrum (domestic rum) is made.